afplabor2019/asd123/DentalWebsiteProject/Documents/Records/Record_10.14.md

 ## Record

-__Topic of discussion:__ Discuss the tasks required for DentalWebsiteProject
+__Topic of discussion:__ Opportunity to make website for a dental technician company

 __Locale:__ Eszterházy Károly University in Eger